lacion/ansible-ejabberd/readme.rst

     $ ansible -i inventory/vagrant.inv all -m ping

-Note: **THIS** will give you an error when connecting to localhost.
-That is expected, Ignore.

 2 Test users are created by default 1. the admin user with password test, the other a user called test with the same password.

 a web client is installed by default for testing purposes accesible in port 80.